SwedbankPay/developer.swedbankpay.com/old-implementations/payment-instruments-v1/index.md

 ---
-section: Payment Instruments v1
+section: Payment Methods v1
 sidebar_icon: credit_card
 title: Introduction
 redirect_from: /payments/
 description: |
-  Payment Instruments v1 is our off-the-rack assortment of possibilities.
+  Payment Methods v1 is our off-the-rack assortment of possibilities.
 Pick the one(s) you like.
   You can pick and choose among them to tailor the method package best suited for your business.
 permalink: /:path/